 Add your recipient email address in the To field.
 Then, click Send.

-In our example, firstname.lastname@example.org will fill your form.
-Then, he will click ‘Submit’:
+In our example, firstname.lastname@example.org fills your form.
+Then, she clicks Submit.

-He will see a confirmation message which indicates his response has been recorded:
+Then a confirmation message which indicates that her response has been recorded appears.

 Finally, check your responses spreadsheet.

 On your original form responses, you can see it under the question Who has responded?.

 On your connected form responses, you can see the Email address question which has been filled automatically.

 4.2 Test Form Publisher without 'Restrict to users under the same domain’ option

 No matter what is the email address, when someone fills the form he has to fill the required Email address question.